New Orleans Saints Playoff Odds: September 2025

 Where Do the New Orleans Saints Rank in the NFC Wild Card Race?

 The Saints ranked 15th in the NFC playoff picture at the end of the 2024 season, but only seven teams make the playoffs.
-They struggled to keep up and could not make the playoffs.
-It is too early to know where any team stands in the wild card race for the 2025 season.
-The Saints have the longest odds to win the NFC South at +1200.
+Itโs too early to know where any team stands in the 2025 wild card race, but the Saints have the longest odds to win the NFC South at +2000.
+While the division may not be the strongest, the NFC as a whole features several elite teams, making the wild-card race especially competitive.

 Who to Root for if You're a New Orleans Saints Fan